 The University's ICT Acceptable Use Policy (PDF 299K, Downloads file) states that you should not illegally share copyrighted material over the University’s IT network.
 This includes email, web pages, ftp, Hotline, IRC and peer-to-peer file sharing.
 It applies to both University owned computers as well as your personal laptop and other electronic devices.

 All types of media are subject to copyright including books, film, music, software and pictures.
 If you use, download or publish any of these media types it is your responsibility to ensure that you have the legal right to use the media in that way.

 The University has a responsibility both under criminal law and to comply with the JANET Acceptable Use Policy to take action to prevent illegal behaviour and enforce penalties against individuals who breach copyright.

-Infringements of copyright, unauthorised distribution and illegal downloading fall within the Student Code of Conduct and Disciplinary Procedure (PDF 125K, Downloads file) and action will be taken as follows:
+Infringements of copyright, unauthorised distribution and illegal downloading fall within the Archive: Student Code of Conduct and Disciplinary Procedure - September 2014 (PDF 125K, Downloads file) and action will be taken as follows: